state-of-the-art/ansiblego/README.md

    * The build script is separated and just packs/combines the built binaries
    * Supports XZ and UPX (which have it's own issues) packing for binaries to reduce exec size
    * It seems combined execs are working well on Linux, MacOS and Windows
+   * Unix executable based on sh script for Mac/Linux hosts
    * TODO: Prepare the extractor of the needed arch from binary
-   * TODO: Unix executable based on sh script for Mac/Linux hosts
 * Modules plugins via scripting
    * Can embed them
    * Can run various functions with native interface